AN OVERVIEW OF RELEVANCE AND HEARSAY:

 So, one category of acts or utterances that are not statements are those that are nonassertive.
 Thus the vast categories of exclusions 51 from the definition of hearsay exist because no "statement" exists in the first instance.

-6. If the evidence is a statement, is the evidence of the statement offered for the truth of the matter asserted (or, alternatively, need the statement be true to be probative)?
+evidence of the statement offered for the truth of the matter asserted (or, alternatively,

 The next STEP, or question, in the process is simply an application of the heart of the definition of hearsay using the language of Rule 801(c) of the Federal Rules of Evidence.
 52 Rule 801(c) provides that "a statement [as defined in Rule 801(a) ], other than one made by the declarant while testifying, is hearsay if it is offered to prove the truth of the matter asserted."
 53 The inquiry requires a determination whether the words contained in the statement (or the import of the conduct which is assertive) are only relevant if they are true.
 Actually, the analysis for this step is the same as the analysis of relevance in the first three.
 All that is necessary now is to adapt the relevance analysis to the definition of hearsay!
 54 It is important to see that this inquiry may be expressed as either: (1) is the evidence of the statement offered for the truth of the matter asserted; or (2) need the statement be true to be probative?